How much does a vet check-up cost?

 - The cost of local advertising if your pet goes missing

-- Cattery or kennel fees if you are taken to hospital and are unable to look after your pet
+- Cattery fees or kennel fees if you are taken to hospital and are unable to look after your pet

 - Third party liability for dogs